saif-mal1k/web-development/HTML/chapter 0 Html Elements/README.md

 </summary>
 <p>

-***tip:*** The most important block element in HTML is the division element ``(<div></div>)``.
+<b><em>tip:</em></b> The most important block element in HTML is the division element ``(<div></div>)``.
 This element is heavily used and sometimes whole websites or web apps only consist of divisions.
 The division forces a line break and is often used as a container of other divisions or other HTML elements.
 <br/>The counterpart to division is the inline element ``(<span></span>)``.
 As we learned, inline elements don’t force a line break and hence, divide the content into logical parts.

-***tip:*** div and span are non-semantic tags, but their amazing application is  use “they are used for structuring the html document”.
+<b><em>tip:</em></b> div and span are non-semantic tags, but their amazing application is  use “they are used for structuring the html document”.

-***tip:*** “ in html5 block elements are roughly flow elements, and inline elements are roughly phrasing elements. ”
+<b><em>tip:</em></b> “ in html5 block elements are roughly flow elements, and inline elements are roughly phrasing elements. ”

 </p>
 </details>